p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

 ### Task 4: Login to the Application through Spring Cloud Gateway

-1. Run the following command to retrieve the URL for Spring Cloud Gateway and then open the output in a browser:
+1. Run the following command to retrieve the URL for Spring Cloud Gateway and then copy the output URL in a browser to access the application:

    ```shell
    echo "https://${GATEWAY_URL}"